-Bottom line: We loved the breathable eVent fabric & its' very funcationally focused pockets & hood.
+Bottom line: We loved the breathable eVent fabric & its very funcationally focused pockets & hood.
 While it isn't as durable as other options we tested it was plenty tough enough for most applications

 The REI Rhyolite is a high end jacket at a very reasonable price.
-It featured an nice athletic fit with great mobility and range of motion that easily proved to be one of the most versatile jackets we tested.
+It features a nice athletic fit with great mobility and range of motion that easily proves to be one of the most versatile jackets we tested.
 Our review team thought the Rhyolite performed fantastically at a wide range of activities from simple day hikes, to week long backpacking trip, to use while backcountry skiing and ice climbing.
 The jacket's eVent fabric offered the best overall breathability of any fabric we tested.
 For the most aerobic or sweaty users, it's worth noting that other jackets offered superior ventilation features that somewhat negated this difference.

 RELATED: Our complete review of rain jackets - men's

 Check out the chart below to see where the REI Rhyolite ranked amongst its competition in our rain jacket review.

 The Rhyolite is constructed with eVent waterproof breathable fabric for its' storm protection features.
 It performed fantastically in both our real world and side-by-side shower and garden hose tests.
 This is technically the only "3 layer" jacket in our review, with nearly all the other models we tested offering a 2.5 layer construction (which is a similar two layer with an internal chemical coating to protect the waterpoof layer).
 As a whole, we were super impressed with the eVent fabric, both for its overall storm worthiness and how well it has held up thus far.